 - Work with clients’ family members, teaching them coping skills and helping them overcome challenges

 - Connect clients to community support services that can help them rebuild their lives

 The first step in pursuing this rewarding career is to earn your undergraduate substance abuse degree.
 It is ideal to choose a Bachelor of Science in Counseling program that offers an emphasis in substance abuse and chemical dependency treatment.
 In this type of program, you will study topics such as the following:

-- The root causes and contributing factors of substance use disorders
+- The root causes of and contributing factors to substance use disorders

 - The role and application of psychopharmacology in addiction treatment